autophagy/insegel/doc/index.rst

 made to be deployed on `ReadTheDocs`_.
 This theme is meant to match the aesthetic of my portfolio `Hrǽw`_, and so is not particularily customisable.

-It is still a work in progress and thus lacks features such as tablet/mobile specific styling, version navigation, toc tree styling, etc.
+It is still a work in progress and thus lacks features such as version navigation, toc tree styling, etc.

 Contents
 --------